In a nutshell

 “Challenges are the rules of the game.
 In order for sports to be interesting, someone else must be doing the same thing.
 You can't have a football game or test match with just one team turning up.
 It's a competitive universe, with people competing in terms of sport, attention and ticket sales.
 But competitors on the pitch need to be business colleagues off the pitch.”

-Scott Edelman is a litigation partner and cochair of Gibson Dunn's media, entertainment and technology group, based in Century City:
+Scott Edelman, a litigation partner and co-chair of Gibson Dunn's media, entertainment and technology group:

 “My general advice is don't load up on entertainment classes at law school – maybe just take a couple of basic classes like copyright or IP.
 If you want to get into entertainment law, use law school as a time to cover basic solid subjects including securities, commercial law and antitrust.
 There will be plenty of time to focus on entertainment later.”

-Faiza Saeed is the head of Cravath's M&A group, working primarily with media and entertainment clients:
+Faiza Saeed is presiding partner at Cravath, working in M&A primarily with media and entertainment clients:

 “The clients are less accustomed to full-blown long-form agreements, and some of the dynamics that go into being more precise in describing a transaction and what the restrictions will be on two companies going forward.
 It's often helpful to speak their language, and understand how they do deals in their own business, so you can do a better job of counseling.”